8 Best Phlebotomy Schools in Oregon

 If you choose to enroll in a phlebotomy program offered by Oregon Medical Training, Inc. in Springfield, you will not regret your decision, as it will prepare you to take the NHA certification examination.

-However, so as to reach this level, you will be required to complete lectures and laboratory exercises.
+However, to reach this level, you will be required to complete lectures and laboratory exercises.

 There are some additional costs to be paid, such as the supply fee of $150 and the registration fee of $100.